-The successful executive with a rock on her finger the size of a quarter who complained about the price of a pair of blue ostrich boots which she’d only use once or twice (but purchased anyway).
+The successful executive with a rock on her finger the size of a quarter complained about the price of a pair of blue ostrich boots which she’d only use once or twice (but purchased anyway).

 The blue-haired manager who told me the most important thing was the customer – "make them happy and you’ll make me happy."

 The earnest young father, looking like he’d come right in off the fields with dirt still caked to his knees, telling me in his broken English that he’d tried to buy presents for the holidays, but none of the other stores would give him the time of day.

-The former stuntman, Richie, dying of cancer, who came in every couple of weeks just to talk, but purchased exotic boots because he knew I worked on commission.
+The former stuntman, Richie, dying of cancer, came in every couple of weeks just to talk but purchased exotic boots because he knew I worked on commission.

-The movie stars and political types who returned again and again and proved that they put their jeans on one leg at a time, just like the rest of us.
+The movie stars and political types returned again and again and proved that they put their jeans on one leg at a time, just like the rest of us.

-That little girl with the look on her face who came in on her birthday when she could pick out anything she wanted.
+That little girl with the look on her face when she came in on her birthday to pick out anything she wanted.

 The veteran shoe salesman across the mall, who dressed impeccably each day and told me, “The customer isn’t always right - it’s our job to educate them.”